ADMINISTRATION Mr. Jon/Ms. Aundrayah

 EXTENDED DAY PROGRAM (DORM) Sue Pollan

 The students enjoyed our monthly dinner outing to Rancho Grande in Parkville.
-They were able to experience the dining in ordering process as well as having to pay for their meals.
+They were able to experience dining in the ordering process as well as having to pay for their meals.
 Many students were busy after school preparing for the Wrestling and Cheer tournament in Indiana.
 They also enjoyed a snow day with a variety of different activities offered throughout the day.
 Although it has been very cold. the students love to swim on Thursday nights and can be quite creative while being photographed.
 Four of the Transition students attended week 1 of a Career Academy at Children’s Mercy Hospital and others began classes at KCCC TEC and JCCC.
-All the students continue to keep up on their homework, nightly activities and chores.
+All the students continue to keep up on their homework, nightly activities, and chores.

 Debbie Moody – SE KS Field Services